Aabid02/Creating-Shapes-Using-HTML-CSS/README.md

-Created the Shapes using HTML and CSS
+Created Shapes using HTML and CSS

 Check for the working code for these Shapes -